 Lauren Bowers is the Senior Program Manager of the Center for Diversity & Inclusion at Brigham.
 At the CDI, Lauren manages large scale initiatives of strategic importance to the mission of the Center.
 She is responsible for planning, implementation, progress, and reporting as it relates to the Center’s focus on the recruitment, retention, and advancement of diverse trainees and faculty.

-Prior to her role at the CDI, Lauren was a member of the Brigham and Women’s Physicians Organization (BWPO) Human Resources team for 5.8 years.
-During her time with BWPO HR she held various positions, including HR Specialist for Faculty & Fellows.
-Lauren is a graduate of Merrimack College with a bachelor’s degree in Communication Studies (concentration in Organizational Communication) and a minor in Sociology.
+Prior to her role at the CDI, Lauren was a member of the Brigham and Women’s Physicians Organization (BWPO) Human Resources team for 5+ years.
+During her time with BWPO HR she held various positions, most recently HR Specialist for Faculty & Fellows.
+Lauren is a graduate of Merrimack College with a bachelor’s degree in communication studies (concentration in organizational communication) and a minor in sociology.

 Fred Mathieu